 The Staten Island ferry is actually a tourist attraction in itself.
 Don’t forget your camera.
 The Staten Island Ferry views make the journey worthwhile.
-You will pass right by the Statue of Liberty from the right side of the boat on the way there.
+You will pass right by the Statue of Liberty on the right side of the boat on the way there.
 From the back of the boat, you will get an excellent view of lower Manhattan and the Freedom Tower.
 Taking the Staten Island ferry at night is a great way to see the Manhattan skyline all lit up.

-The museum is a short 5 minute walk from the ferry terminal.
+The museum is a short 5 minute walk from the Staten Island ferry terminal.
 If you stop at the information booth inside the ferry terminal, you can pick up a brochure that has a 2-for-1 coupon for the museum.
 (Admission to the museum is $5 for adults and $3 for seniors and students.
 Children under 12 are free).
 To get to the museum, you just walk to the baseball stadium (home of the Staten Island Yankees, a minor league team) and make a left and walk up the hill a little bit.
 If you are a baseball fan, it could be fun to catch a game while you are here.
 Tickets are very reasonable and they offer many different promotions.

 - Check out the Civil War Pinhole Project exhibit before it ends in April 2016.